spine-tools/SpineOpt.jl/docs/src/how_to/write_a_constraint.md

 - zero, if the [unit](@ref) is offline.

 Note that we ignore the [start\_up\_limit](@ref) in this formulation, just for simplicity.
-(And also, it looks like we also assume that a unit cannot start up and shut down in the same period.)
+(And actually, it looks like we also assume that a unit cannot start up and shut down in the same period.)

 ## First steps